clockuniverse/xplorenow/add_crypto.md

 The scale rises dependending on the number of exchanges and difficulty in integrating the coin into the site.

-If you want your crypto added to XploreNow.com put in an issue or DM me on Twitter (https://twitter.com/XploreCryptoNow)
+If you want your crypto added to XploreNow.com put in an issue or DM XploreNow.com on Twitter (https://twitter.com/XploreCryptoNow)